The Commercial Viability & Scalability of Lithium Extraction Solutions

 • Technological Maturity

-Many next-generation extraction methods — such as direct lithium extraction (DLE), membrane separation, and electrochemical recovery — have shown high recovery rates and efficiency in lab environments or small-scale demos.
-However, translating these results into stable, long-term performance in the field is another matter.
-Variability in brine chemistry, temperature, and flow can expose weak points in even the most promising systems.
-Technologies must prove they can handle real-world conditions consistently and over time.
+Many next-generation extraction methods, such as direct lithium extraction (DLE), membrane separation, and electrochemical recovery, have demonstrated high recovery rates and efficiency in lab environments or small-scale demonstrations.
+But translating those results into stable, long-term field performance is a different challenge.

 • Process Reliability at Scale